De Quervain's Tenosynovitis

 How is De Quervain's tenosynovitis diagnosed?

 De Quervain's tenosynovitis is diagnosed based on the typical appearance, location of pain, and tenderness of the affected wrist.
-De Quervain's tenosynovitis is usually associated with pain when the thumb is folded across the palm and the fingers are flexed over the thumb as the hand is pulled away from the involved wrist area.
+De Quervain's tenosynovitis is usually associated with pain when the thumb is folded across the palm and the fingers are flexed over the thumb as the hand is flexed down toward the little finger away from the involved wrist area.
 (This is referred to as the Finkelstein maneuver.)

 How is De Quervain's tenosynovitis treated?

 Treatments for De Quervain's tenosynovitis includes any combination of rest, splinting, ice, antiinflammation medication, and/or cortisone injection.
 Cortisone injection is extremely effective and is generally the optimal treatment.
 Normal activity may be resumed within three weeks after an injection.
-Surgery is only rarely necessary and usually reserved for persisting inflammation after failure of at least one cortisone injection.
+Surgery to release the tendon sheath is only rarely necessary and usually reserved for persisting inflammation after failure of at least one cortisone injection.

 Viewers share their comments